xunne899/tgc18-mini-project-fortunefood/README.md

 ## 1. Summary
 * Fortunefood webpage is not fully mobile responsive
-* Seeing weppage not working really well.It sparks my interest to do my part to revamp it's website to better serve the community
+* It sparks my interest to recreate it's website to serve the community better

 ## 2. UI/UX